Gilligan’s Island Transcript

 MARY ANN

 Oh, maybe I didn't explain it right.
-Oh, there's the Skipper now, Ginger.
-Why don't you ask him?
+Oh, there's the Skipper now.
+Ginger, why don't you ask him?

-The women stop next to the headhunter.
+The women stop next to the headhunter standing with spear in hand.

 GINGER